Ingridfiv/ingridsblog/content/FL library part ii.md

 mention modern law and politics!

+mention FL's own categories -- shows how much is missing e.g. to do with WWI

+mention that there is no fiction in library (except one of two vols of Jude the Obscure.
+He certainly would have had tons of fiction, given that he noted that as one of his three main hobbies)

 Liebermann had an impressive collection of rare books. the oldest book dates to 1494.[^FN] There are 120 books dating to before 1800, with one from the 15th century, 23 from the 16th century, 34 from the 17th century and 63 from the 18th century.
 This includes first editions of the earliest editions of Anglo-Saxon law, namely those by William Lambarde (1568), Abraham Whelock (1644) and David Wilkins (1721).
 Most of these old books are other early printed editions of medieval primary sources, including first (or early) editions of works by Henry Spelman and John Selden.